 The candidate will not be required to disclose in a Donation Statement the total value of the proceeds of the fund-raising event.
-The candidate will be required to disclose any donations from a person contributing to the event which exceed a net value of $\in 600$ .
-The maximum limit of $\in 1,000$ , for acceptance by candidates of donations from any one person in the same year, applies to the net value of contributions to fund-raising events.
-If the net value of any monetary donation to a fund-raising event organised by a candidate exceeds $\in 100$ , the candidate, if he/she does not already have one, will be required to open a political donations account and lodge the donation and all subsequent monetary donations to the account.
-If the net value of an individual monetary donation to the event does not exceed $\in 100$ , the candidate already has a political donations account, all monetary donations, of whatever value, received in relation to the event must be lodged to the account.
+The candidate will be required to disclose any donations from a person contributing to the event which exceed a net value of €600.
+The maximum limit of €1,000, for donations from any one person in the same year, applies to the net value of contributions to fund-raising events.
+If the net value of any monetary donation to a fund-raising event organised by a candidate exceeds €100, the candidate, if he/she does not already have one, will be required to open a political donations account and lodge the donation and all subsequent monetary donations to the account.
+If the net value of an individual monetary donation to the event does not exceed €100, the candidate will not be required to open a political donations account.
+If the candidate already has a political donations account, all monetary donations, of whatever value, received in relation to the event must be lodged to the account.